dmitriyha/yii2-advanced-template-init/README.md

 This component is an open sourcing of a personal tool for instantiating the local variables of a Yii2 application that uses the advanced template.
 This tool is meant to be used in a cli environment only.

-# usage
+# Usage
-include the following in your `composer.json`
+Include the following in your `composer.json`

     "dmitriyha/consoleutils":"v0.0.*"

-you will also be required to add this to your console config `main.php`, as this is a CLI only feature
+You will also be required to add this to your console config `main.php`, as this is a CLI only feature:

     ...
     'modules' => [